A composition consisting of only one sher.

 Poem written in praise of God.

 Humourous poetry, also known as ‘mazaahiyaa’ or ‘mazaakiyaa’ shaayari.
+Some examples of humourous Urdu poetry can be viewed here.

 A satirical poem written to condemn or abuse a person.
 This type of poetry is considered inferior and generally avoided by reputed poets.
 The opposite of a hijv is a madah which is written in praise of patrons.